The Best MIDI Controller Keyboards 2025 – Under $200 to Over $1000

 • Pads a bit small

 Once I decided using a keyboard would be a better approach than programming individual notes, one of my main requirements was a small form factor so I had to limit myself to 25 Keys.
-I'm not a piano player so I figured that I wouldn't need more keys than that.
-Other than that, I was in the market for an affordable but versatile 25-Key MIDI controller.
+I’m not a piano player, so I figured that I wouldn’t need more keys than that.
+Other than that, I was in the market for a budget controller with 25-Keys.

 Even years after its release, the MiniLab MkII is still popular and can be seen gracing the desks of prolific and talented musicians all over the world.